We may earn affiliate commissions for the recommended products. Learn more.

 Streaming and Netflix performance

-Our research team performed tests with various streaming services to see which ones each VPN can unblock.
-With NordVPN, the process was simple and successful with almost all streaming sites.
-Meanwhile, Norton Secure VPN struggled with such platforms as Netflix and Hulu.
+Our research team and I tested various streaming services to see which ones each VPN could unblock.
+With NordVPN, the process was simple and successful with nearly all streaming sites.
+Meanwhile, Norton VPN struggled with platforms like Netflix and Hulu.

 BBC iPlayer✅ Yes✅ Yes